JavaGarcia/cbc-syslog/README.md

-### This is a fork of carbonblack/cbc-syslog, whit new features.
+### This is a fork of carbonblack/cbc-syslog, with new features.

 * Long description about the alert on cef format field CS1
 * Attack techniques used by observed processes on cef format field CS2